 2.15.5.1 Where circumstances permit, staff members will be invited to observe the unrestricted part of the meeting (up to five staff members per meeting).
+This does not apply when meetings are convened virtually.
 The PHSO Board will operate in an open and transparent fashion, publishing minutes except where confidentiality necessitates discussions being held in private, or for some other special reason such as commercial sensitivity.